dahiy-bytes-github/globe-trans-truck-mgmt/README.md

-Fleet Management System backend.
-This README provides all the necessary information for setting up, running, and understanding Fleet Management System application.

----

 # **Fleet Management System - Backend**

 The Fleet Management System is a **full-stack application** designed to manage drivers, trucks, assignments, and users.
 This repository contains the **backend** built with **Flask** and **SQLAlchemy**.
 The backend provides a RESTful API for the frontend (built with React) to interact with the database.